wingify/wingify.github.io/_posts/2020-01-08-performance-improvements-in-vwo-smart-code.markdown

 ### The importance of Vary Header

 To make sure that any HTTP Cache does not cache a specific compressed file and serve it for all UserAgents regardless of the decompression support at that UserAgent, we are using the vary header with Accept-Encoding to make sure the right file is served to the User-Agent.
 You can read more about it at [https://www.fastly.com/blog/best-practices-using-vary-header](https://www.fastly.com/blog/best-practices-using-vary-header)

+### Future Plans

+Currently this library is available for new customers only.
+But we are planning to deploy this library for all of our existing customers.
+It would require to figure out if they are using any jQuery method directly or not.
+Also, we would be experimenting with brotli compression on the fly for our non-static files.

+This is not the end of our performance improvement journey.
+Stay tuned !